cintiadr/multicast/README.md

 ### Setup

-If you don't already have access to a MongoDB server installation, follow the guide [here](https://docs.mongodb.com/manual/administration/install-community/).

-Grab the latest stable copy of Node/NPM from [here](https://nodejs.org/en/download/) or install it via [nvm](http://nvm.sh).

 In order to access the Chromecast API, you need to [register as a Cast developer](https://cast.google.com/publish/) (it costs $5).

 Once you've done this, log in to the [Cast Developer SDK Console](https://cast.google.com/u/1/publish/#/overview) and click **Add New Application**.
 Choose **Custom Receiver**, then name it `Multicast` and set the **Receiver Application URL** to `http://YOUR_LOCAL_IP:3944/landing`.
 Disable **Guest Mode** and then **Save**.